varshinidepuru/standard-isd-gitops/update/README.md

 Please follow these instructions if you are updating any values after the installation.
 The current installtion could have been installed using helm (Scenario A) or using the gitops installer (Scenario B).
 Please follow the steps as per your current scenario.

-**WARNING**: Please backup all the databases, in particualr the Posgres DB, BEFORE beginning the upgrade.
-Backup procedures may differ depending your usage of external DBs and Spinnaker configuration.

 ## Scenario A
 Use these instructions if:
 - You have a 3.12.x installed using the helm installer and